 What can old growth forests and their canopy trees, those key stone individuals alive for the long haul, tell us?
 They are connected to a diverse but stable web of life that has established itself over thousands of years.
 Tree matriarchs have learnt that competition is a short term strategy.
 Instead, they provide storm protection, insect alert and even share nutrients with other trees, across species and ages through a ‘wood–wide–web’ of symbiotic fungi.
 Too incredible to believe!
 Then read the sources below.

-Co-operation within an interdependent community of life is the key to individual maturity and the longevity of their community.
+Co-operation within an interdependent community of life is the key to the longevity of their community.
 It is also the key to the long term wellbeing of humanity.
-Our destruction of nature though economic systems that promote both excessive consumption and the wrong kind of consumption lies at the heart of our existential crisis.
+Our destruction of nature though economic systems that promote individualism, excessive consumption and the wrong kind of consumption lies at the heart of our existential crisis.

 Staying stuck in our ego driven pioneer stage of development is also at the heart of our spiritual crisis.

 An eco-centred approach based on need not excess, on building co-operative communities, on sharing resources and rehabilitating natural systems is the path to a mature human society.
 The one human attribute that does separate us from the rest of creation is our advanced ability to reason, to learn from others and to adapt.
 We have a world wide web of information and communication opportunities.
 Let’s spread a new message of adaption, namely to replace the dominant pioneer economic mentality based on a greed and instant gratification with growing co-operation for the well being of all.
 A good place to start is to refuse all products that result in virgin forests being felled.

 If the trees can do, it why can’t we?